mkirby/js-lectures-oojs/prototypal-inheritance/README.md

 // }
 ```

-- This object is in turn added as the `__proto__` for all robots created from our constructor:
+This object is in turn added as the `__proto__` for all robots created from our constructor:

 ```js
 const r = new Robot('rob', 3, 'JavaScript')
 r.__proto__ === Robot.prototype // true
 ```

+> A note on [`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto): this is a feature available in most browsers for convenience, but it's not recommended that you use this code outside of the console.
+The object's prototype is stored as an internal reference (something the browser engine can access via `[[Prototype]]`), but not meant for developers to change/interact with directly!
+You can use `Object.getPrototypeOf(yourObject)` instead if you want to see the `__proto__` property.

-- Let's leverage our new understanding of the prototype chain to avoid duplicating `rechargeBatteries`:
+Let's leverage our new understanding of the prototype chain to avoid duplicating `rechargeBatteries`:

 ```js
 function Robot(name, weight, specialty) {